 If you are in any pain, use a cold compress, or an over-the-counter pain reliever,

-Again, if you have a dental emergency, contact our office, and we will get schedule an appointment for you as soon as we can.
+Again, if you have a dental emergency, contact our office for dentist in Houston, and we will get schedule an appointment for you as soon as we can.